trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 #### Lydia White

-[Lydia White]( https://www.lydiajwhite.com/) is a Wellington-based literary studies scholar, German-English translator, editor, and publishing consultant.
+[Lydia White](https://www.lydiajwhite.com/) is a Wellington-based literary studies scholar, German-English translator, editor, and publishing consultant.
 She is the winner of the Deutscher Börsenverein’s 2021 Geisteswissenschaften International Nonfiction Translation Prize.

 #### Jan-Peter Herrmann

 Jan-Peter Herrmann is a freelance translator and copy-editor based in Berlin.

-### Copy-editing
+### Copy-Editing

 #### Jan-Peter Herrmann

 Jan-Peter Herrmann is a freelance translator and copy-editor based in Berlin.

 #### Carla Welch

 Carla Welch is a freelance translator and copy-editor based in Regensburg.

 ### Design and Development